stratum/fabric-tna/README.md

 ## Support

-To report issues when compiling `fabric-tna.p4` for Tofino (i.e., compiler errors), please contact Intel/Barefoot support.
+To report issues when compiling `fabric-tna.p4` for Tofino (i.e., P4 compiler errors), please contact Intel/Barefoot support.

-To get help with ONOS and the fabric-tna pipeconf, please contact
-<brigade-p4@onosproject.org> (this is a public mailing list, please beware of
-not discussing information under Intel/Barefoot NDA)
+To report any other kind of problem, feel free to open a GitHub Issue or reach out to the project maintainers on the ONF Community Slack.

 [stratum]: https://github.com/stratum/stratum
 [trellis]: https://www.opennetworking.org/trellis